 Yes!
-We are open every single Sunday, rain or shine, year round - with the exception of the first two Sundays after Christmas and New Years.
+We are open every single Sunday, rain, snow or shine, year round – with the exception of the first two Sundays after Christmas and Easter Sunday.

 All vendors at our market are members of Farmers’ Market Association Kingston.
 To become a members, we have two basic requirements before you apply: